This post may contain affiliate links. Please read our disclosure policy.

 Additions And Substitutions

-- Citrus Twist: Substitute lemon with lime or orange for a zesty variation.
-The citrus notes will add a refreshing twist to the garlic butter sauce.
+- Citrus Twist: Swap lemon for lime or even blood orange for a burst of fresh, zesty flavor.
+The citrus will elevate the buttery sauce beautifully.

 Creating Perfect Garlic And Butter Baked Salmon: Step-By-Step

 - Preheat And Roast Potatoes: Heat oven to 400°F (200°C).
-On a large rimmed baking sheet, toss potatoes with oil, garlic, salt, and pepper.
-Spread out in an even layer and roast for 15 minutes until they’re just starting to soften and brown.
+On a large rimmed baking sheet, spread out in an even layer and roast for 15 minutes until they’re just starting to soften and brown.

 - Arrange Salmon and Asparagus: Push potatoes to one side of the sheet pan and arrange salmon down the center.
 Rub salmon evenly with minced garlic and parsley.
 Add the asparagus to the other side of the pan.